-- 1. This competition comprises, with the same speed, two courses, identical or different, either in track or in number of obstacles or in the dimensions of the obstacles.
+- This competition comprises, with the same speed, two courses, identical or different, either in track or in number of obstacles or in the dimensions of the obstacles.
 Each athlete must participate with the same horse.
 Athletes, who have been eliminated or who have retired during the first round, may not take part in the second round and may not be placed. - 2.
 All the athletes have to take part in the first round.
-The following go forward to the second round according to the conditions of the schedule: - 2.1 either all athletes or; - 2.2 a limited number of athletes (at least 25% and in any case, even it is not mentioned in the schedule, all clear rounds) in accordance with their placing in the first round (penalties and time or penalties only, according to the conditions of the schedule) - 3.
+The following go forward to the second round according to the conditions of the schedule: - 2.1 either all athletes or: - 2.2 a limited number of athletes (at least 25% and in any case, even it is not mentioned in the schedule, all clear rounds) in accordance with their placing in the first round (penalties and time or penalties only, according to the conditions of the schedule) - 3.
 The manner of judging this competition must be specified in the schedule in accordance with one of the following formulas:

-First round Jump-off Table A Table A Starting order Starting Order 3.1 Against the clock Not against the clock Reverse order of penalties and time in the 1 st round; Athletes retain their drawn order in case of equality of penalties and time Same as 2 nd Round 3.2 Not against the clock Not against the clock Reverse order of penalties in the 1st round; athletes retain their drawn order in case of equality of penalties Same as 2 nd round 3.3.1 Against the clock Against the clock Reverse order of penalties and time in the 1st round: Athletes retain their drawn order in case of equality of penalties and time.
+First round Second round Jump-off Table A Table A Starting order Starting Order 3.1 Against the clock Not against the clock Reverse order of penalties and time in the 1 st round; Athletes retain their drawn order in case of equality of penalties and time Same as 2 nd Round 3.2 Not against the clock Not against the clock Reverse order of penalties in the 1st round; Athletes retain their drawn order in case of equality of penalties Same as 2 nd round 3.3.1 Against the clock Against the clock Reverse order of penalties and time in the 1st round: Athletes retain their drawn order in case of equality of penalties and time.
 No jump-off 3.3.2 Not against the clock Against the clock Reverse order of penalties in the 1 st Round: Athletes retain their drawn order in case of equality of penalties and time.
-No jump-off 3.4.1 Against the clock Against the clock Reverse order of penalties and time in the 1st round: Athletes retain their drawn order in case of equality of penalties and time.
-Same as 2 nd round 3.
-4.2 Not against the clock Against the clock Reverse order of penalties in the 1st round: Athletes retain their drawn order in case of equality of penalties and time.
-Same as 2 nd round
+No jump-off 3.4.1 Against the clock Athletes retain their drawn order in case of equality of Same as 2 nd round 3.
+4.2 Not against the clock Against the clock Reverse order of penalties in the 1st round: Athletes retain their drawn order in case of equality of penalties Same as 2 nd round